How Much Does It Cost to Charge an Electric Vehicle at a Charging Station?

 Charging your electric car is a crucial part of owning one.
 Depending on where you live, you might have access to many public charging stations.
 But what is the cost to charge an electric vehicle at a public charging station?
 While most of your electric vehicle charging might be done at home, you should know the various ways to charge your EV while on the road.

 A kilowatt-hour (kWh) is a measure of energy.
 You are charged per kilowatt-hour to charge your electric vehicle.
 John Voelcker, an automotive journalist and industry analyst, commented on this to Kelly Blue Book.
-Voelcker notes that most electric vehicles get between three and four miles out of each kWh.
+Voelcker notes that most electric cars get between three and four miles out of each kWh.
 If you divide the total miles driven each month by three, you can get the amount of kWh you would use monthly.
 Multiply this by the cost per kWh.

-For home charging, the math is a bit easier to guess.
+For EV home charging, the math is a bit easier to guess.
 If you drive 540 miles a month, you will use 180 kWh.
 The average price of a kWh in the U.S. is $0.12/kWh.
 Multiple 180 kWh by $0.12, and you get $21.60 per month.
 Considering the range of the vehicle is usually around 200 miles per charge, charging an electric car remains to be a good deal.

 Are public electric car charging stations free?

 The cost of charging can vary depending on where you live.
-California tends to be the most expensive state when it comes to kWh, which means you will be charged more for the same amount.
+California tends to be the most expensive state regarding kWh, which means you will be charged more for the same amount.
 The prices can also vary depending on the time.
 The best way to get up-to-date information about pricing is from the station you are at.

 To combat this, most places offer various memberships.
 Some companies like Nissan, Hyundai, and Volkswagen have been including two years of membership with the purchase of an EV.
 With the purchase of the new ID.4, you get complimentary Level 2 fast charging at participating stations.